By using the Services, you agree to allow us collect, store, and use Data as described below.

 - Direct marketing (including profiling)

-To make use of those rights, please contact us using the same e-mail you registered by us,
+To make use of those rights, please contact us at firstname.lastname@example.org, using the same email you registered with, asking us to retrieve, forget, delete, or modify your private data, or to object to its use.

-firstname.lastname@example.org, a response e-mail will be sent to you to confirm the action you want to perform and describes the procedure.
+A esponse e-mail will be sent to you to confirm the action you want to perform and describe the procedure.

 Avenue du Blues, 3